Starkville to Meridian - Serving Central and East Mississippi

 3 Rail Flat Top Aluminum

-Starkville sits near the transition between Oktibbeha County's prairie-influenced, shrink-swell clay and better-draining upland loams, so we adjust post-setting method based on what the auger brings up at each site.
-In heavier clay zones we set posts to a true 30–36 inch depth with a gravel base for drainage and a concrete collar on corner and gate posts, then rack panels to follow grade rather than forcing a straight-leveled run that heaves seasonally.
-Where soils are loamier and drain faster, we still hard-set hinge and latch posts because gate torque is what loosens shallow installs over time - especially in high-turnover rental properties near campus.
-Long privacy runs where water sheds toward low spots get deliberate step-downs and drainage relief so runoff does not accumulate against the fence line.
+Starkville sits right on the line where Oktibbeha County's prairie-influenced, shrink-swell clay meets the better-draining upland loam - so we set posts based on what the auger actually pulls up in your yard, not a one-size-fits-all rule.
+Here's what that means for you: that shrink-swell clay expands when it's wet and pulls back in summer, and if posts aren't set right, that's how a fence starts to lean a few years in.
+In the heavier clay we go to a true 30-36 inch depth with a gravel base for drainage and a concrete collar on corner and gate posts, then we rack the panels to follow your grade instead of forcing a dead-level run that heaves with the seasons.
+Where the ground is loamier and drains faster, we still hard-set the hinge and latch posts, because gate torque is what works a shallow install loose over time - especially on the high-turnover rentals near campus.
+And on long privacy runs where water sheds toward a low spot, we build in step-downs and drainage relief so runoff doesn't pile up against your fence line.
+You won't see any of this once it's built - but it's the difference between a fence that stays straight and one that doesn't.

 Frequently Asked Questions About Fences in Starkville, MS